 • Nerve Repositioning: The nerve that gives feeling to the bottom lip and chin is known as the inferior alveolar nerve.
 Sometimes this nerve must be relocated in order to place a lower jaw implant.
 The nerve is moved, and the pockets left behind are filled with bone grafting material to prepare for a dental implant.

-If you have been told you need bone grafting and aren’t sure what to expect, please give us a call at San Luis Obispo Office Phone Number 805-541-5611.
+If you have been told you need bone grafting and aren’t sure what to expect, please give us a call at Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611.

 You may have heard in the past that dental implants are one of the most effective ways to replace missing or damaged teeth.
 Dental implants are a great option for a lot of different situations, but when is getting a dental implant the best option for you?
 There are a few circumstances where receiving an implant might be the best option for improving your smile.

 Dental implants typically consist of three components: the post, the abutment, and the restoration.
 The post is a screw which is inserted into the bone.
 The abutment is attached to the post and the restoration is placed on top, giving the finished product a beautiful, realistic look.